UzorNwokeaka/UzorNwokeaka/README.md

 Data Scientist

-My name is Uzor Nwokeaka.
+Hi there, My name is Uzor Nwokeaka.
 I'm a Data Scientist with interest in Machine Learning & Artificial Intelligence.

-Skills and Experience
+**Skills and Experience**

 👩‍💻 Programming Languages (Python, SQL)